PLATINUM2023

 Four powerful questions that require reflection about what really matters - results.

-Human resources: Our strength as an organization depends on a highly skilled staff, Board and network of partners.
-We aim to recruit and train an international workforce comprised of top-flight talent, and build a robust pipeline of leaders and experts to carry our mission forward.
-When our work takes us into new geographies, we will rely on strong local leadership, forge partnerships with effective local stakeholder organizations, and ensure that our internal managerial capacity keeps pace with our growth.
+Human resources: Our strength as an organization depends on a highly skilled staff, board and network of partners.
+We aim to recruit and train an international workforce composed of top-flight talent and build a robust pipeline of leaders and experts to carry our mission forward.
+When our work takes us into new geographies, we will rely on strong local leadership, forge partnerships with effective local stakeholder organizations and ensure that our internal managerial capacity keeps pace with our growth.

 Finance: Our finance team acts as a trusted adviser and business partner to organizational leaders, identifying opportunities for better allocating scarce resources, improving processes and reducing business risk.
 We are also examining all of our expenditures to ensure that we are maximizing cost savings and leveraging EDF's buying power.